ThomasCarstens/jekyll/_posts/2019-09-29-civilian-drones.md

 ---
 layout: single
-title: "An emerging market for civilian drone developers"
+title: "An emerging market for civilian drones"
-excerpt: "I thought it useful to show how relevant drone developers are in the current state of the market."
+excerpt: "I thought it useful to show how relevant drones are in the current state of the market."
 header:
   teaser: /assets/images/backgrounds/university-avenue.png
   overlay_image: /assets/images/backgrounds/university-avenue.png